A Story of Courage: Cassie Keen

 We have no doubt that Cassie’s community helped her during her last days.
 She may be gone, but the community that surrounded her and encouraged her to be that happy and enchanting person is still as strong as ever.
 We thank you for that overwhelming support, and we are sure Cassie does too.

-Help us honor Cassie’s memory at the Rockin’ for Recovery 5k on June 6, 2020 at Boardwalk Park in Windsor, Colorado.
+Help us honor Cassie’s memory by signing up for the Virtual Rockin’ for Recovery 5k on June 6, 2020.